 Handle wrapping is done using any good adhesive tape.
 Most people use electrical tape.
 It is done by wrapping the tape on bot handles either over the old wrapping or after removing.

 It is done clockwise on the right bar and anticlockwise in the left.
 This is done for two main reasons.
-The first is to increase grip.
-Firm grip is important especially when you are navigating rough terrain.
-The second reason for wrapping the handle bars is to maintain their appearance.
+The first is to increase bike grip.
+The firm grip is important especially when you are navigating rough terrain.
+The second reason for wrapping the handlebars is to maintain their appearance.

 Look at, listen to and feel your brakes